scana1405/Library-Management/README.md

 # Library Management System: Database Operations Module

-This module is a part of my main project, **Library Management System**, developed during the Java course instructed by Owais Raza and Jawad Rasheed.
+This module is a part of my main project, **Library Management System**, developed during the Java course.
 The focus of this module is to perform essential database operations efficiently and securely.

 ## Features